One-third of Americans reject evolution, poll shows

 NEW YORK One-third of Americans reject the idea of evolution and Republicans have grown more skeptical about it, according to a poll released on Monday.

-Sixty percent of Americans say that "humans and other living things have evolved over time," the telephone survey by the Pew Research Center's Religion and Public Life Project showed.
+Sixty percent of Americans say that "humans and other living things have evolved over time," the telephone survey by the Pew Research Center's Religion and Public Life Project showed (Click here for the full survey).

 But 33 percent reject the idea of evolution, saying that "humans and other living things have existed in their present form since the beginning of time," Pew said in a statement.